samrees/terraform-provider-redshift/README.md

   schema_name = "testschema"  # Schema names are not immutable
-  owner = "${redshift_user.testuser.id}"  # This defaults to the current user (eg as specified in the provider config) if empty cascade_on_delete = true
+  owner = "${redshift_user.testuser.id}"  # This defaults to the current user (eg as specified in the provider config) if empty cascade_on_delete = true quota = 2048  # in MB
 }
 ```

+Note that quotas can either be 0 (unlimited) or [some number greater than the
+Redshift minimums][redshift-schema-parameters].

 ### Give that group select, insert and references privileges on that schema